 NOTE – Source node IDs are singleton EIDs in which the node is registered as defined in RFC9171.
 In particular, when using the ipn URI scheme, the source node ID includes both a node number and a service number as described in 2.4.

-Destination endpoint ID

-The destination endpoint ID parameter shall uniquely identify the communications endpoint to which bundles should be delivered.

 REPORT-TO endpoint ID

 The report-to communications endpoint ID parameter shall identify the communications endpoint to which any bundle status reports pertaining to the bundle are sent.

+NOTE – One can think of a DTN communications endpoint as an application, but in general, the definition is meant to be broader.
+For example, an application agent registered in a single endpoint could service other local nodes such as elements of a sensor network using private protocols.

 CREATION TIMESTAMP

-The creation timestamp comprises the bundle creation time and the creation timestamp sequence number.
+The creation timestamp shall comprise the bundle creation time and the creation timestamp sequence number.

 SEND REQUEST OPTIONS